Reading: Applied Part 1. Recovering Specifications from Legacy

 Good:

-> REQ-NR-01: when >=3 NodeNotReady in 10 minutes on one node and correlated 5xx growth, P1 is created. evidence: logs/node-2026-05-12.parquet#row_4123, slack/thread_11#msg_7, grafana/node_5xx#segment_11:00. confidence: medium. missing_context: planned deploy window.
+> REQ-NR-01: at >=3 NodeNotReady in 10 minutes on one node and correlated 5xx growth, a P1 is created. evidence: logs/node-2026-05-12.parquet#row_4123, slack/thread_11#msg_7, grafana/node_5xx#segment_11:00. confidence: medium. missing_context: planned deploy window.

-for incident node_not_ready.
-Return claims with evidence, counterexample,
+инцидента node_not_ready. Верни claims с evidence, counterexample,

 --approval-mode plan \